dtronmans/multitask-learning/README.md

 - task: joint OR segmentation OR classification, joint means classification + semantic segmentation
 - backbone: "efficientnet" is EfficientNetB0 and "classic" is a U-Net backbone

+## Running inference with a model

+After training a model, the test script uses the test dataset to evaluate the performance of this trained model.
+In order run the test script, run python -m test_scripts.test_hospital.

+The test_scripts/test_hospital directory has the following

+## Note on paths